Fallen-Breath/yamlang/README.md

     // Given that Minecraft uses UTF-8 to load language files, it's generally advised to just keep the default value
     // Default value: "UTF-8"
     charset = 'UTF-8'

+    // Enables OWO-LIB Rich Translations (https://docs.wispforest.io/owo/rich-translations) in the yaml translation files
+    // This option preserves lists added to the language file
+    // Default value: false, which means lists are not allowed owolibRichTranslations = false
 }
 ```